 - 1 How To Make Fortnite Run Better

-- 1.1 Ensure your PC meets the minimum system requirements for Fortnite
+- 1.1 Ensure your Laptop meets system requirements for Fortnite

 - 1.2 Tweak Your In-Game Settings.